rdammkoehler/wumpus/README.md

 * can fall in pits

-* can be carried off by Superbats
+* can be carried off by Colony of Bats

 * can be eaten by a Wumpus